EEEBalanceBug-Team6/Server/README.md

 - [x]  Write Dijkstra’s Algorithm equivalent on data structure in javascript.
 - [x]  Test the Dijkstra's code using the debug statements recently added.
 - [x]  Test new node response.
+- [x]  Complete Sam's suggestions (except triangulation).
+- [x]  Change data methods from post to get, add queries in the URL instead of a request json.
+- [ ]  Modify docs to fulfill the new requirements, changes in update, start, node, methods, responses and requests.
 - [ ]  Check if the last bullet point about response of update function has been implemented.
 - [ ]  Check that newdata is updated even when you encounter a node that you have been to before.
 - [ ]  Send output of data structure to database.
-- [ ]  Refactor the node, start and update methods with sam's suggestions.
+- [ ]  Conduct complete test on start, update and node methods.
-- [ ]  Change data methods from post to get, add queries in the URL instead of a request json.
-- [ ]  Use the Math triangulation module to check what the location is, 2 or 3 beacons depending on the compass module.

 ## Notes on Tasks